Chimaroke Nnamani: Public speaking

 Chieftaincy and Security: an overview of non-centralized East/West Niger Igbo; Dedicated to the 40th Anniversary of the Coronation of the Emir of Kano, HRM Alhaji (Dr) Ado Bayero, at Murtala Muhammed Library Complex, Ahmadu Bello Way, Kano City, 13 October 2003.

-The Press and the Nigerian Project; public lecture of the Newspaper Proprietors Association of Nigeria (NPAN), Diamond Hall, Golden Gate Restaurant, Ikoyi, Lagos, 23 October 2003.
+The Press and the Nigerian Project; public lecture of the Newspaper Proprietors' Association of Nigeria (NPAN), Diamond Hall, Golden Gate Restaurant, Ikoyi, Lagos, 23 October 2003.

 Poverty and the challenge of New Hope Evangelism; Synod lecture at the Third Synod of the Church of Nigeria, Anglican Communion, Egbu, at St. Peter's Anglican Church, Umuneke, Ngor Okpuala Local Government Area, Imo State, 3 November 2003.

-The Press, the faith and the State; Lecture at the annual press week of the Correspondents' Chapel of the Nigerian Union of Journalists (NUJ), Plateau State Council, Main Hall, Hill Station Hotel, Jos, 18 November 2003.
+The Press, the faith and the State; Lecture at the annual press week of the Correspondents' Chapel of the Nigeria Union of Journalists (NUJ), Plateau State Council, Main Hall, Hill Station Hotel, Jos, 18 November 2003.

 Globalising in Poverty, 2003 lecture series of the Political Science Department, University of Ilorin, at the Main Auditorium, University of Ilorin (mini campus), Ilorin, 19 November 2003 (???)